Iron Mountain, Michigan: Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Iron Mountain has a humid continental climate, abbreviated "Dfb" on climate maps.

+In popular culture

+Iron Mountain is mentioned in the 2000 film Reindeer Games.
+At the start of the film the main character, Rudy Duncan, is shown serving time in a prison near the city.